astridx/meinblog/content/posts/joomla/4EinMenupunkt.en.md

-In this article you will learn how to create a menu item for the frontend view of your component.
+In this article you will learn how to include the ability to create a menu item for the frontend view of your component.
 So it is not necessary that you know the exact URL.
 Later a modification to [search engine friendly (SEF) URLs](https://docs.joomla.org/Enabling_Search_Engine_Friendly_(SEF)_URLs)[^docs.joomla.org/enabling_search_engine_friendly_(sef)_urls/] is possible.
 As a note, please do not enable this feature yet.
 This sample extension does not support SEF yet.
 We will add the Joomla conform routing later.<!-- \index{menu item!frontend} -->

 > For impatient people: View the changed program code in the [Diff View](https://codeberg.org/astrid/j4examplecode/compare/t2...t3)[^codeberg.org/astrid/j4examplecode/compare/t2...t3] and copy these changes into your development version.